Speaker McCarthy eyes new commission to tackle nation's debt, but many Democrats are wary

 Many analysts say it will take a combination of spending cuts and tax hikes to meaningfully change the country's financial trajectory.
 But therein lies the problem: Many Republicans won't entertain tax increases of any kind, and many Democrats won't consider benefit cuts.

-McCarthy refused to accept any tax increases as part of the debt ceiling talks.
-And when asked if he had any such red lines for the debt commission, McCarthy said he currently is focused on getting the structure of the commission right, but added that the revenue coming into government coffers, about 19.2% of gross domestic product last year, is at the high end of the 50-year average.
+McCarthy refused to accept tax increases as part of the debt ceiling talks.
+When asked if he had any such red lines for the debt commission, McCarthy said he is focused on getting the structure of the commission right, but added that the revenue coming into government coffers, about 19.2% of gross domestic product last year, is at the high end of the 50-year average.

-The landmines confronting the commission are legion.
 Even if McCarthy can get something through the House, the commission's clout would be diminished without Senate participation and White House buy-in.
-And any findings from the effort could come during a presidential election year — an unfavorable political climate for a proposal that is likely to ask for some sacrifice from the voting public.
+Any findings from the effort could come during a presidential election year — an unfavorable political climate for a proposal that is likely to ask for some sacrifice from the voting public.

 McCarthy said one thing he could do as speaker would be to bring up recommendations from the debt commission one at a time rather than in one fell swoop.

-“I could do it kind of like in a BRAC," McCarthy said, referring to the various Base Realignment and Closure rounds initiated by the Defense Department to reduce excess infrastructure.
-“I could bring it directly to the floor, no amendments, you vote it up or vote it down and see what passed, see what doesn't.”

-"You can do section by section so people don't get hung up on everything," he said.
+"You can do section by section so people don't get hung up on everything," McCarthy said.

-Rep. Steve Womack, R-Ark., said he likes the idea of a commission.

-“We need to get as much of the politics out of it as we can and just give us the facts,” Womack said. “...
-And the facts are that 70% of this whole federal budget is on autopilot right now.”

 On the Senate side, Sen. John Thune, the No. 2-ranking Republican, gave the commission concept his endorsement, saying "we got to start taking this stuff on."